valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 For example, multi-dimensional trees such as *k-d trees* or *r-trees* are sometimes used.
-Here we'll describe a different way to index data into multiple dimensions, using a representation trick that allows us to perform the query in a very efficient way using Redis lexicographical ranges.
+Here we'll describe a different way to index data into multiple dimensions, using a representation trick that allows us to perform the query in a very efficient way using Valkey lexicographical ranges.

 Let's say we have points in the space, which represent our data samples, where `x` and `y` are our coordinates.
 The max value of both variables is 400.